microsoft/vscode-docs/docs/containers/choosing-dev-environment.md

 1. Debugging your service running in a container is possible, but brings additional complexity.
 Use normal debugging by default, and debugging in the container when you need it.

-> The Docker extension natively supports container debugging for .NET-, Node.js-, and Python-based based services.
+> The Docker extension natively supports container debugging for .NET-, Node.js-, and Python-based services.

 ## Enabling Docker CLI inside a remote development environment